 Guide to Radial Balance in Photography

-While there are no unbreakable rules when it comes to how you arrange the elements in your photos, there are a number of compositional guidelines that are super helpful.
+While there are no unbreakable rules when it comes to how you arrange the elements in your photos, there are a number of guidelines and principles of composition in photography that are super helpful.

 Many have been used to create balance in visual art for centuries and they really do help achieve more attractive images, regardless of the medium.